 Regardless of the driving cause, the decision to put someone on a PIP should not be taken lightly as it will likely alter the employee/manager relationship regardless of the outcome of the PIP.

-Once a team member is placed on a PIP, they will often seek out alternative employment and may exit the organiation prior to the completion of the PIP, especially if they do not believe the PIP is reasonable or that it is easy or realistic for them to achieve success.
+Once a team member is placed on a PIP, they will often seek out alternative employment and may exit the organization before the completion of the PIP, especially if they do not believe the PIP is reasonable or that it is easy or realistic for them to achieve success.

 How to create a performance improvement plan